kubeflow/website/content/docs/started/getting-started-gke.md

 ${KUBEFLOW_REPO}/scripts/kfctl.sh apply all
 ```

-To customize the Kubeflow resources running within the cluster you can modify the ksonnet app in **${KFAPP}/ks_app**
+To customize the Kubeflow resources running within the cluster you can modify the ksonnet app in **${KFAPP}/ks_app**.
-For example, to mount additional PVs in Jupyter:
+For example, to mount additional physical volumes (PVs) in Jupyter:

 ```
 cd ${KF_APP}/ks_app